Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 - Required equipment: Fire extinguishers, smoke detectors, emergency lighting, and clear evacuation signage are typically mandatory — and are the tenant’s responsibility if the space is handed over bare (thô).

-- Bare shell (thô) shophouses: This is the critical point.
-If the landlord hands you an empty concrete shell, you are responsible for all base PCCC installation.
-Budget 30–80 million VND depending on floor area, before spending a single dong on your actual fit-out.
+- Bare shell (thô) shophouses: If the landlord hands you an empty concrete shell, you are responsible for all base PCCC installation.
+Budget 30–80 million VND depending on floor area, before spending on your actual fit-out.

 6. Contract Clauses to Negotiate — A Practical Checklist